plsuwu/plsuwu/src/docs/writeups/tragedy_redux.md

 payload = "129128136118131132121118125125049062118127116049091088107132106104116074090126" # ... truncated
 print(main(payload))
 ```
-> NOTE: This script still functional, regardless of any truncation!
-It just doesn't output the entire string like below.
+> This script still runs, regardless of the truncation - though it will only output **part** of the final Powershell command below.

-The script here converts the `apples` string into a powershell command:
+The script here converts the `Apples` string into a PowerShell command:

 ```powershell
 powershell -enc JGZsYWc9ImZsYWd7NjNkY2M4MmMzMDE5Nzc2OGY0ZDQ1OGRhMTJmNjE4YmN9Ig==
 ```